Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

     }
     ```

-    To know the identity of the user, the identificator `instance.InstanceOwner.PartyId` is used, this is used as an input for the method.
+   To know the identity of the user, the identifier `instance.InstanceOwner.PartyId` is used, this is used as an input
+   for the method.
    We use Altinns register to collect the party-object which represents the user.
-It can contain either an organization or a person.
+It can contain either an organization
+   or a person.

     ```cs
     Party party = await _register.GetParty(int.Parse(instance.InstanceOwner.PartyId))